samfish204/CSE465-Lab3/README.md

 2. Carefully read the error message (!)
 3. You _must_ explain the process you have already used to solve the problem.
     **NOT** how long you worked, or how many attempts.
 You need to explain your approaches that have thus-far failed.
+4. Include the output of any error messages.

 # How to Submit and Use Gitlab
 1. Clone this repo into your own subgroup